CnsMaple/SampleIME/README.md

 This is a sample Input Method Editor (IME) for Windows using the Text Services Framework (TSF).

+## Differences from Original

+This project is a modified version of the IME sample from [Microsoft Windows Classic Samples](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/IME).
+The main differences are:

+- **Directory Structure**: Reorganized directories including `include`, `src`, and `resource` for better organization.
+- **Build System**: Changed from MSBuild to CMake for improved build configuration.

 ## Building

 ### Prerequisites